gatsbyjs/gatsby/docs/docs/creating-and-modifying-pages.md

 * Plugins can also implement `createPages` and create pages for you

-You can also implement the API [`onCreatePage`](/docs/node-apis/#onCreatePage) to modify pages created in core or plugins or to create client-only pages.
+You can also implement the API [`onCreatePage`](/docs/node-apis/#onCreatePage) to modify pages created in core or plugins or to create [client-only routes](/docs/building-apps-with-gatsby/).

 ## Debugging help